JanuszPelc/januszpelc.github.io/README.md

 The **Balance Meter** indicates the perceived center position (balance) within the stereo field.
 The indicator moves dynamically from left to right, showing whether the left or right channel is more dominant.

 > [!TIP]
-> For stereo buses, to maintain a well-balanced mix, the indicator should ideally remain in the center.
+> For stereo buses, to maintain a well-balanced mix, the indicator should generally remain in the center.

 ### Correlation Meter